 Xiang Sha Liu Jun (Six Noble Tonic) is a one of the most popular and well-regarded classical formulas in the Chinese medicine canon.
 It contains a core of herbs including citrus sinensis (Chen Pi or aged tangerine peel), pinellia root, amomum and cyperus root that relieve acid reflux, GERD, bloating, gastritis, inflammation, gastric ulcers, and flatulence.
 It’s also recommended for addressing damp-cold.
-However, unlike our other formula, Stomach Support, this formula further addresses "deficiency" (in Chinese medicine terms) for those who experience additional symptoms such as fatigue, dizziness, less formed stools, constantly feeling cold, and/or lack of appetite.
+However, unlike our other formula, Xiang Sha Yang Wei, this formula further addresses "deficiency" (in Chinese medicine terms) for those who experience additional symptoms such as fatigue, dizziness, less formed stools, constantly feeling cold, and/or lack of appetite.
 It's also become popular in recent years within biohacking circles for its ability to reduce inflammation.

 Unlike biomedical drugs, which only suppress stomach acid but fail to treat the underlying causes, Chinese herbal medicine addresses the root of the disease, targeting the deficiency, stagnation, and inflammation which are the actual causes of reflux.